-1 Cup Organic Plain Yogurt
+1 Cup Organic Half and Half

 This Easter try something new and natural by dyeing your Easter eggs with natural coloring.
 Making natural dyes isn’t just a way to achieve more earthy colors, and better looking eggs but by leaving the harsh food-colorings and egg decorating kits on the shelf in the store, you are making a healthier choice for you and your family.

 Make 2014 a Healthier You Year by finding ways to boost your health, fitness, and well-being, and be an inspiration to others!
 Arbonne Essentials can help you do just that!

 12 or so small-to-medium-sized organic apples, assorted